 Peter Saville famously used Edward Wadsworth's 1919 painting Dazzle Ships In Drydock At Liverpool (shown above) as the inspiration for the Orchestral Manoeuvres in the Dark Dazzle Ships album cover.
 The original is in the National Gallery of Canada.
 Peter Saville and Malcolm Garrett of Assorted iMaGes both made their careers by brilliantly reinventing the past during the 80s, producing album covers for Joy Division, New Order, Buzzcocks, Duran Duran, OMD, and Peter Gabriel, amongst others.
 The original vinyl version of Dazzle Ships uses Peter Saville's distinctive design on the gatefold cover and an information graphic on the inner by Malcolm Garrett.
 The compact disc re-release uses the same imagery with a completely different colour scheme.

 Its very difficult to find colour images of the original WWI designs, but they typically used red, green, yellow, and purple, lavender and mauve greys, and black and white.
-In 2008, the Rhode Island School of Design announced the rediscovery in its collection of lithographic printed plans for the camouflage of US merchant ships during World War I. The graphics shown on the left are from original WWI ship painting plans and show the intended colour schemes as well as the graphic shapes themselves.
 The underlying principles are diagonals, zig-zags, and arcs, combined using sudden changes in the patterns at seemingly random points used to give impressions of different planes or facets on flat surfaces to break up physical lines and shapes.
 The patterns make it difficult for onlookers to determine which direction the ship is heading.
 Razzle dazzle deception uses abstractions to cloak the activities of movement by seemingly creating more movement.

 War has inspired many great artistic moments but artists very rarely return the favour.
 During World War I, Modernism turned naval fleets into the largest painting canvases in the world.
-German U-boats were sinking enormous numbers of ships and there was no really effective defense against them.
-It is axiomatic that if you can’t stop the people who are shooting at you, you should make it very difficult for them to find you.
+German U-boats were sinking enormous numbers of ships and there was no really effective defence against them.
 Most camouflage is based on the idea of concealment and blending in with its surroundings.
-However, another school of thought has argued for making the item in question appear to be a mash-up of unrelated components.
-Naval camoufleurs found this theory particularly appealing.
-Blending didn’t work because ships operated in two different and constantly changing color environments – sea and sky.
-Any camouflage that concealed in one environment was usually spectacularly conspicuous in others.
+However, there is another school of thought that argued for making the item in question appear to be a camera obscura of unrelated components, which naval camoufleurs found particularly appealing.
+Blending didn’t work because ships operated in two different and constantly changing colour environments — sea and sky.
+Any camouflage that concealed in one environment was hugely conspicuous in others.
 There was very little method in the mass of triangles, parallelograms, and stripes of these colors, but they had certainly been scientifically designed to secure the effect sought for.
-How they divided the boat into two seemingly unattached sections was most remarkable.
-It has made prosaic steamships picturesque, and they have enjoyed a favor among artists that had always previously been denied them.
-All are excellent records of a monstrous period.
-But camouflage, while increasing picturesqueness and artistic value, takes away much of the sense of power and strength that we have always been accustomed to associate with typical war ships.

 Military historians have often erroneously connected razzle dazzle with Cubism.
 The dazzle concept was invented in 1916 by Norman Wilkinson, a British marine painter and naval commander who took inspiration from Cubist and Vorticist paintings.
 The Vorticists were the English equivalent of the Italian Futurists, and Edward Wadsworth, a leading Vorticist artist, supervised much of this dazzle ship work, overseeing the camouflage of more than two thousand war ships.
 Razzle dazzle is quite clearly inspired by Vorticism, which is probably the only significant British art movement of the early 20th century, started by Wyndham Lewis, editor of the brilliant but short-lived Blast magazine.
 Picasso is reported to have taken credit for the modern camouflage experiments, which seemed to him a quintessentially Cubist technique.
 He is reported to have drawn the connection in a conversation with Gertrude Stein shortly after he first saw a painted cannon trundling through the streets of Paris.
 However, Cubism was far more concerned with apples, guitars, and life in the cafe while Vorticism was not afraid of looking outside the cafe and observing the architecture surrounding it.
 Also, there was a hint of aggression, conflict, and Brutalism in most Vorticist works that is entirely missing in French work.
 Vorticist works are characterised by the unease created by a disrupted perspective, which is a perfect metaphor for dazzle camouflage.